bazelbuild/proposals/designs/2022-01-21-optional-toolchains.md

 ## Changes to Toolchain Resolution Logic

+Regardless of the API, the changes to toolchain resolution are the same.

 Currently, the toolchain resolution logic is this:

 1. For each toolchain type requested, create a map from execution platform to